antonbriganti/maxwell-log/md/entry/mission-03/03-interlude-1.md

 The Professor said that the Abujan belief was that demons responded to calls from people, and that’s when they manifested and took action.
 So who brought Judgement to the battlefield during the 4YAPI?
 I doubt it was the people of Lang, as the 2P was used against them once the Captain jumped on it.

 If it was actually summoned, there are two possibilities in my mind about who could have done it.
-One, Captain did it accidentally in the midst of wanting a way to win the conflict, and perhaps resonated with an Abujan artefact nearby.
+One, Victor did it accidentally in the midst of wanting a way to win the conflict, and perhaps resonated with an Abujan artefact nearby.
 Or two, it was intentionally called forth by a Castirian-aligned force like Unit 00 so they could observe the power of an ancient demon.
 They would know the Captain’s fighting style and would have expected him to latch on as per his usual modus operandi.
 If it was someone from 00, I would have to assume it’s Ryker’s Mentor.
 How else would a legendary soldier let an underling get the better of him on the battlefield?

 <div class="break">...</div>